datacarpentry/r-socialsci/episodes/01-R basics.md

 > ## Exercise
 > Here are some more 'mixtures' to try.
-> Can you explain the results
+> Can you explain the results?
 >
 > > ## Solution
 > >